North Welland Trails Connection

 As daily users of the trail, we have concerns about Trail safety.
 We are often overcome by people on dirt bikes on the trail as well as the increase number of homeless that are on the downtown part of the trail.
 We have had homeless people jump out in front of us and there is a lot of garbage left on the trail now.
 It is becoming a risk so expanding the trails is great as long as we can figure out a way to keep them safely maintained.
 Have we considered that high school students or college students could be hired to maintain the trails outside of Union Workers because they don't seem to be able to manage to keep the trails safe and clean.
 How can this be better managed

-Pam Moore Voth asked 9 months ago
+Pam Moore Voth asked over 1 year ago

 Thank you for this feedback.
 Adding resources to improve maintenance for trails, especially as the City grows its trails network, is an important consideration in improving the level of service offered by the City of Welland to its residents.
 Alternative methods of maintaining and enhancing trails may be considered as the CTS is implemented in the coming years.